 - It helps protect the baby – Babies born to mothers who have had a pertussis vaccine in pregnancy have higher levels of antibodies against the disease than babies whose mothers were not vaccinated.
 This is because the antibodies made by the mother in response to the vaccine are passed to her baby across the placenta soon after vaccination and until delivery.
 The mother’s antibodies can help protect the newborn during the first months of life when they are most vulnerable to severe pertussis infection but still too young to be vaccinated themselves.

 When is the best time for a pregnant woman to be vaccinated against pertussis?

 The Australian Technical Advisory Group on Immunisations (ATAGI) recommends pertussis vaccine (dTpa) be given during the third trimester of every pregnancy, including pregnancies which are closely spaced, for example, under 2 years apart.
-The optimal time for pertussis vaccination is between 28-32 weeks of pregnancy, but the vaccine may be given at any time in the third trimester.
+The optimal time for pertussis vaccination is between 28 to 32 weeks of pregnancy, but the vaccine may be given at any time in the third trimester.
 Women who have received pertussis vaccine during or after a previous pregnancy should be re-vaccinated in the third trimester of their current pregnancy.